Skip to main content

 Bipartisan Infrastructure Law Funding

-Clean Water and Drinking Water State Revolving Fund Programs
+Clean Water Fund Program and Safe Drinking Water Loan Program

 The Bipartisan Infrastructure Law (BIL), also known as the Infrastructure Investment and Jobs Act (IIJA) of 2021, will provide over $900 million in additional funding in Federal Fiscal Years 2022-2026 through the Wisconsin Department of Natural Resources (DNR) Environmental Loans programs.